kdheepak/blog/content/36-unicode-cheat-sheet.md

   URL: https://fasterthanli.me/articles/working-with-strings-in-rust
 ---

-I wanted to make a cheat sheet for myself about the various ways different programming languages handle strings, and the different functions associated with them.
+I wanted to make a cheat sheet for myself that contains some of the different things I use when it comes to unicode.

 First some basics: